 African Immigrants Mourn Dead In All-Night Gathering

-LUEBECK, Germany (AP) _ Jean-Daniel Makodila returned to Luebeck today to find everything he loved was gone: The Zairian man’s wife and five children had perished in a suspicious blaze while he was out of town.
+LUEBECK, Germany (AP) _ Jean-Daniel Makodila returned to Luebeck today to find everything he loved was gone: The Zairian man’s four children, wife and three of her siblings had perished in a suspicious blaze while he was out of town.

-Neo-Nazis are suspected of setting the fire that raced through the immigrant shelter in the northern port city of Luebeck on Thursday, killing six children and four adults.
+Neo-Nazis are suspected of setting the fire that raced through the immigrant shelter in the northern port city of Luebeck on Thursday, killing five children and five adults.
 But police and government officials say an electrical fire has not been ruled out.

 If the fire was an arson attack, it would be Germany’s deadliest assault on foreigners since World War II.